waseemingly/tp/docs/UserGuide.md

 Example of usage: `find-client o/Google r/Senior developer`

-* Prints clients from Google of the senior developer role.
+* Prints clients from Google with the Senior developer role.

 When command succeeds, CLI shows: